hopingtobebetter/basicsnakegame/README.md

 The game is barebones, but does have incremental speed increase with an increase in score, a game over screen, and a score display.

+.ipynb and .py versions available.

-Simply download the script, and execute after verifying the libraries above are installed.
+Simply download the version you want and run after verifying the libraries above are installed.